iamsayan/wp-last-modified-info/readme.txt

 = The Date and Time inserted by this plugin is dependent on what? =

 The plugin makes use of your WordPress Date, Time and Timezone (Dashboard > Settings > General) in the WordPress dashboard.
-It is also cutomizable via plugin settings.
+It is also customizable via plugin settings.

 = Is this plugin compatible with multisite? =